Call Now

 In all other cases where there are final appealable orders or certain interlocutory orders, the case proceeds first to the Indiana Court of Appeals.
 Ultimately, every litigant has the right to seek the Indiana Supreme Court to grant transfer and have it then reconsider the Court of Appeals’ decision.
 This is a discretionary call by the Indiana Supreme Court and is not an appeal as a matter of right.
 Notwithstanding, a party who has the Indiana Supreme Court decide their case and loses or is denied transfer has a right to seek Certiorari to the United States Supreme Court.

 Thus, while you may not be able to take your case directly to the Indiana Supreme Court, you have the right to seek it to hear your case as well as the United State Supreme Court if the proper rules and time deadlines are followed.
 These are strict and rigid, so if you plan to appeal, you should obtain appellate counsel at once.
-This blog was written by Ciyou & Dixon, P.C. advocates who handle appeals of all types.
+This blog was written by Dixon & Moseley, P.C. advocates who handle appeals of all types.
 It is written as general educational material.
 Hopefully, it helps you understand some of your legal rights in Indiana.
 This blog is not written as specific legal advice or a solicitation for services.
 It is an advertisement.

 1. Indiana Rule of Appellate Procedure 4.